Rbrq03/Rbrq03.github.io/_pages/about.md

 <!-- During my undergraduate research experience, I had the privilege of studying and working at the [Wei Lab](https://weiyc.github.io) at [Beijing Jiaotong University](https://www.bjtu.edu.cn) (Major Mentor: Prof. [Yunchao Wei](https://weiyc.github.io)), [Knowledge Engineering Group](http://keg.cs.tsinghua.edu.cn) at [Tsinghua University](http://tsinghua.edu.cn) (Major Mentor: Prof. [Jie Tang](http://keg.cs.tsinghua.edu.cn/jietang/)), and [SHI Labs](https://www.shi-labs.com/) at [Georgia Tech](https://ic.gatech.edu/) (Major Mentor: Prof. [Humphery Shi](https://www.humphreyshi.com/)) -->

 I am open to any collaboration on topics with which I am familiar.
-If you would like to collaborate with me or have any questions or just chat, feel free to send me an email.
+If you would like to collaborate with me, have any questions or just chat, feel free to send me an email.

 Email: jiannan2003 at gmail dot com